sodium-friends/learntocrypto/problems/README.md

 mathematics.
-We will be learning the cryptographic library called `libsodium`, which is in contrast to the `crypto` module in Node.js core, which is based on `openssl`. `libsodium` is a collection of high-level cryptographic primitives which are misuse-resitant, meaning it is hard to get wrong.
+We will be learning the cryptographic library called `libsodium`, which is in contrast to the `crypto` module in Node.js core, which is based on `openssl`. `libsodium` is a collection of high-level cryptographic primitives which are misuse-resistant, meaning it is hard to get wrong.

-For this workshop we will be doing all out programming in Javascript on Node.js, but since `libsodium` is written in C, we will be using the bindings called `sodium-native`.
+For this workshop we will be doing all our programming in Javascript on Node.js, but since `libsodium` is written in C, we will be using the bindings called `sodium-native`.
 The bindings contain prebuilts for most common platforms, so you should not have to worry about compiling and tooling.
 You will also see that